SamuelOliveirads/video-games-analysis/docs/planning.md

         - Group the data by publisher and add up the sales in the USA.
         - Sort the publishers by sales and select the top 5.

-    - **General sales breakdown**:
+    - **Insight analysis**:
-        - Depending on the tool or platform used, implement a visualization that allows sales records to be paginated, making it easier to see the data.
+        - Validate hypotheses in order to extract insights from the data.